Polokwane: Media

 The South African Broadcasting Corporation (SABC) has a branch in the city.
-The city also hosts a branch of the country's largest independent radio station, Jacaranda RM/FM, which is broadcast from either Pretoria, Nelspruit or Polokwane itself.
+The city also has a branch of the country's largest independent radio station, Jacaranda RM/FM, which broadcasts from Pretoria, Nelspruit and Polokwane.

 The first commercial radio station in Limpopo, CapricornFM, broadcasts from the city.
-Two additional radio stations are also situated in Polokwane.
+Two additional radio stations are also in Polokwane.
 These include Energy FM and Munghana Lonene FM.

 The city has a selection of locally distributed newspapers.
 Two notable newspapers include The Review and The Polokwane Observer.

 Gambling

 The Sun International casino and hotel is in the city.
 Meropa Casino and Entertainment World is a Moroccan-style, 24-hour casino with various outdoor entertainment amenities such as go-karts, minigolf, and a wildlife park.